How do you feel when you make a poor decision?

 Creator of DQ

-One of Ian’s greatest creations is The Decision Quotient – DQ – which provides insight into an individual’s preferred decision-making style.
-Intelligence Quotient (IQ) and Emotional Intelligence / Emotional Quotient (EQ) are well over 50 years old now but only address the head or the heart.
-DQ looks at the three aspects of decision motivation to show your decision personality as a color – there being no right or wrong.
+One of Ian’s greatest creations is The Decision Quotient – DQ – the personality test of the future” – which provides insight into an individual’s preferred decision-making style.
+Intelligence Quotient (IQ) and Emotional Intelligence / Emotional Quotient (EQ) personality tests are well over 50 years old now but only address the head or the heart.
+DQ looks at all aspects of decisions in two parts.

 Aspects of the Decision Quotient are Patent Pending.